open-mmlab/mmaction2/docs/en/user_guides/1_config.md

   load_from = ('https://download.openmmlab.com/mmaction/recognition/slowonly/'  # load models as a pre-trained model from a given path.
 This will not resume training
                'slowonly_r50_4x16x1_256e_kinetics400_rgb/'
                'slowonly_r50_4x16x1_256e_kinetics400_rgb_20200704-a69556c6.pth')
-  resume = False  # Resume from a checkpoints resume_from = None  # Resume checkpoints from a given path, the training will be resumed from the epoch when the checkpoint's is saved work_dir = ('./work_dirs/ava/'  # Directory to save the model checkpoints and logs for the current experiments
+  resume = False  # Resume from a checkpoint load_from = None  # load checkpoint as a pre-trained model from a given path.
+If resume == True, resume training from the checkpoint, otherwise load checkpoint without resuming work_dir = ('./work_dirs/ava/'  # Directory to save the model checkpoints and logs for the current experiments
               'slowonly_kinetics_pretrained_r50_4x16x1_20e_ava_rgb')
   ```